hitheshsid9/Spring-Configurations/README.md

 # Spring-Configurations
-This simple project built using maven built tool explains the different configuration that can be achieve in spring project
+This simple project built using maven built tool explains the different configurations that can be achieved in spring projects